geoserver/geoserver.github.io/_posts/2026-06-11-geoserver-3-0-0-released.md

 ### Thanks to the GeoServer 3 Sponsors

 GeoServer 3 would not exist without the organizations and individuals who supported the [GeoServer 3 crowdfunding campaign](/sponsor/gs3-crowdfunding).
 Their sponsorship made this work possible.
+We also want to share a [final message to reflect over the campaign, its results, and thank again everyone that participate]({% post_url 2026-06-11-geoserver-3-0-0-here-crowdfunding %}) .

 {% include gs3-sponsors.html %}